-Current policy does not provide information on the Loan Forgiveness Program for Service in Areas of National Need.
+Current policy shows does not provide information on Loan Forgiveness for Service in Areas of National Need.

-Revised policy adds information regarding the Loan Forgiveness Program for Service in Areas of National Need that was added to the Higher Education Act as a result of the HEOA.
+Revised policy adds information regarding Loan Forgiveness for Service in Areas of National Need that was added as a result the HEOA.

 Add a new Subsection 13.9.B, as follows: